adunderwood/flowers/README.md

 <img src="https://alanunderwood.com/images/flowers-thumbnail.jpg" alt="Flowers Thumbnail Preview">

+Overload your senses with an abundance of flowers.
 This app cycles through a set of images randomly.
+The default image set is flowers, but the app supports any set of images, of any size and image quality.

+## Features

+  * Dynamic image loading to reduce or eliminate load times, even on slower connections
+  * Unlimited images
+  * Forward and reverse image navigation with a full history
+  * Download images or copy to the clipboard
+  * Fully public domain

+## Benefits

+  * Calming effect
+  * Sensory overload
+  * Stress reduction

+## Uses

+  * Presentations
+  * Videos
+  * Social media
+  * Backgrounds
+  * Stage or set projections

 ## Installation